MITPAcademy/verify.mitpa.tech/README.md

-# MITPA User Verification Frontend
+# PRACTA User Verification Frontend

-This is the official frontend for MITPA’s user verification system.
+This is the official frontend for PRACTA’s user verification system.
 It allows users to verify their identity using a unique ID and optional email, protected by reCAPTCHA and enhanced with toast notifications for user feedback.

-> 🧠 Used during onboarding and validation of new users on the MITPA platform.
+> 🧠 Used during onboarding and validation of new users on the PRACTA platform.

 ---